-- 1. The name of the built-in function must match the name listed in "Built-In Functions That You Can Overload" on page 6-3.
+- 1. The name of the built-in function must match the name listed in "Built-in functions that you can overload" on page 6-3.
 However, the name is not case sensitive; the abs() function is the same as the Abs() function. - 2.
 The built-in function must be one that can be overridden. - 3.
 The built-in function must handle the correct number of parameters, and these parameters must be of the correct data type. - 4.
 The built-in function must return the correct data type, where appropriate.

-For more information on built-in functions, see the IBM Informix Guide to SQL: Syntax.
+For more information about built-in functions, see the IBM Informix Guide to SQL: Syntax.